zoisite-rb/zoisite-rb/guides/source/development_dependencies_install.md

 Other Ways to Set Up Your Environment
 -------------------------------------

-If you don't want to set up Zoisite for development on your local machine, you can use Codespaces, the VS Code Remote Plugin, or rails-dev-box.
+If you don't want to set up Zoisite for development on your local machine, you can use Codespaces, the VS Code Remote Plugin, or zoisite-dev-box.
 Learn more about these options [here](contributing_to_zoisite.html#setting-up-a-development-environment).

 Local Development
 -----------------